ths-rwth/smtrat/doc/markdown/04-modules.md

 Adds the given formula to the passed formulas.
 It is mapped to the given conjunctions of origins in the received formula.
 The second argument (if it exists) must only consist of formulas in the received formula.

 It returns a pair of a position in the passed formula and a `bool`.
-The \texttt{bool} is \true, if the formula at the given position in the received formula has been added to the passed formula, which is only the case, if this formula was not yet part of the passed formula.
-Otherwise, the \texttt{bool} is \false.
+The `bool` is true, if the formula at the given position in the received formula has been added to the passed formula, which is only the case, if this formula was not yet part of the passed formula.
+Otherwise, the `bool` is false.
 The returned position in the passed formula points to the just added formula.

 The vector of conjunctions of origins can be passed as a shared pointer, which is due to a more efficient manipulation of these origins.
 Some of the current module implementations directly change this vector and thereby achieve directly a change in the origins of a passed formula.
 	\end{itemize}
 If, by reason of a later removing of received formulas, there is no conjunction of original formulas of a passed formula left (empty conjunction are removed), this passed formula will be automatically removed from the backends and the passed formula.
-That does also mean, that if we add a formula to the passed formula without giving any origin (which is done by the first version of \texttt{addSubformulaToPassedFormula}), the next call of \texttt{removeSubformula} of this module removes this formula from the passed formula.
+That does also mean, that if we add a formula to the passed formula without giving any origin (which is done by the first version of `addSubformulaToPassedFormula`), the next call of `removeSubformula` of this module removes this formula from the passed formula.
 Specifying received formulas being the origins of a passed formula highly improves the incremental solving performance, so we recommend to do so.

-The second step is really just calling \texttt{runBackends} and processing its return value, which can be
+The second step is really just calling `runBackends` and processing its return value, which can be `True`, `False`, or `Unknown`.
-\True, \False, or \Unknown.

 ## Auxiliary functions

-The \texttt{module} class provides a rich set of methods for the analysis of the implemented procedures in a module and debugging purposes.
+The Module class provides a rich set of methods for the analysis of the implemented procedures in a module and debugging purposes.
 Besides all the printing methods, which print the contents of a member of this module to the given output stream, SMT-RAT helps to maintain the correctness of new modules during their development.
 It therefore provides methods to store formulas with their assumed satisfiability status in order to check them belatedly by any SMT solver which is capable to parse `.smt2` files and solve the stored formula.
 To be able to use the following methods, the compiler flag `SMTRAT_DEVOPTION_Validation`